Looking After Your Hearing - Tinnitus Awareness

 If this storm happens once in a while, the wheat is allowed to regrow and return to full strength.
-On the other hand, if a storm occurs night after night then the wheat field is likely to be permanently damaged.
+On the other hand, if a storm occurs with no break then the wheat field is likely to be permanently damaged.
 The intensity of the storm will greatly affect the recovery of the field.

 Live Playing and Stage Volume:

 Lets be honest, playing live music with a full band quietly is very difficult and often lacks energy and sound.
 We know equipment often needs to be driven or played hard to achieve the desired sound.
 This is such a big subject there could (and probably is) a dissertation on every aspect of what I am mentioning below.
 Still food for thought..

 Distance From Equipment